The Master of Public Policy (MPP) degree program consists of 40 semester hours (SH):

 This concentration builds in-depth knowledge of health policy and health-sector management for students seeking careers in public health, community health, hospital administration, health-service management, healthcare policy development, and more.
 The concentration is three to four courses, depending on the course selection.
 View these course options.

-The Healthcare Management and Policy concentration can be completed online or at our Boston campus.
+The Healthcare Management and Policy concentration can be completed only at our Boston campus.

 Optional Concentration: Sustainability and Climate Change Policy